adamekissa/adamekissa/README.md

 ### Hi there 👋

--- I am a software developer based in the UK.
-I a strong believer in continuous and incremental improvements in all aspects of life.

-- 🔭 I’m currently working on an E-commerce platform.
+- 🔭 I am currently learning Angular and catching up on some more .NET core.
-- 🌱 I’m currently learning Python.
-- 👯 I’m looking to collaborate with the larger community on life enhancing projects.
+- 👯 I am looking to collaborate with the larger community on life enhancing projects.
 - 💬 Ask me about agile.
-- 📫 How to reach me: adamekissa@gmail.com
+- 📫 How to reach me: [ https://www.linkedin.com/in/mohammed-adam-16457512a/ ]

 Some of the main Tech Stacks I work with are.